Marcus Livius Drusus (reformer): Tribunate

 Drusus was elected tribune of the plebs for 91 BC.
 Hostile propaganda later portrayed him as a demagogue from the outset of his tribunate, but Cicero and others assert that he began with the aim of strengthening senatorial rule and had the backing of the senate.
 This included the princeps senatus, Marcus Aemilius Scaurus, who had been the colleague of Drusus' father in the censorship of 109 BC; and Lucius Licinius Crassus, the most influential orator of the day.

 His reform programme was hammered out within a large group of the leading senators.
-He intended to reinforce and restore the authority of the senate by inducting a some 300 equites into the senatorial class while moving the jury pool for the permanent courts back to the senators.
+He intended to reinforce and restore the authority of the senate by inducting some 300 equites into the senatorial class while moving the jury pool for the permanent courts back to the senators.
 This was the "ultimate goal [to which] the entire legislative activity of Drusus was apparently directed".
 In his programme, he also included an agrarian bill along with extension of citizenship to the allies.
 The purpose of expanding citizenship would have been to give "further reinforcement of a moderate political position within a Roman governing class".
 However, not all of his senatorial allies agreed with his proposals: "the most obviously negative aspect of [Drusus' legislative] programme... was the unacceptable personal power which he would have achieved".